Legal Requirements for Marriage in Australia

 NB: All documents in a foreign language must be translated into English by an approved translator.
 You can find a translator here

-Both a Court Order and parents’ consent are required when either the Bride or the Groom is under 18 years of age.
+A Court Order is required when either the Bride or the Groom is under 18 years of age.
 Under no circumstances may two people under the age of 18 marry each other.

 Two people over the age of 18 are required to witness your marriage and sign the Marriage Register and Certificates.